jan-vince/smallcontactform/README.md

 ### FORM

 * You can set your own CSS class name and general success/error messages.
+* If you need it, placeholders can be used instead of labels
 * Form can be hidden after successfull send.

 #### Enable AJAX